IgnisPK/HR_PowerBI_Dashboard/README.md

 - Grouped categories with custom sorting
 - Bar charts and scatter plots for HR analysis

-## Some things I practiced in this project
+## What I practiced

 - building a multi-page Power BI report
-- creating cleaner category groups, like salary bands and tenure groups
+- creating clear category groups, such as salary bands and years-at-company groups
 - sorting text-based groups in the correct order
 - building matrix views for easier comparison across departments and roles
-- keeping report pages focused on one topic
+- organizing each report page around a clear topic
-- making the report labels clearer and more consistent
+- improving report titles and labels for consistency

 ## A few observations from the dashboard